zulip/zulip/docs/markdown.md

 The JavaScript markdown implementation has a function, `echo.contains_bugdown`, that is used to check whether a message contains any syntax that needs to be rendered to HTML on the backend.
-If `echo.contains_bugdown` returns false, the frontend simply won't echo the message for the sender until it receives the rendered HTML from the backend.
-If there is a bug where `echo.contains_bugdown` returns true incorrectly, the frontend will discover this when the backend returns the newly sent message, and will update the HTML based on the authoritative backend rendering (which would cause a change in the rendering that is visible only to the sender shortly after a
+If `echo.contains_bugdown` returns true, the frontend simply won't echo the message for the sender until it receives the rendered HTML from the backend.
+If there is a bug where `echo.contains_bugdown` returns false incorrectly, the frontend will discover this when the backend returns the newly sent message, and will update the HTML based on the authoritative backend rendering (which would cause a change in the rendering that is visible only to the sender shortly after a